-Concerning her/his μ-AKIS, a farmer directly experiences:
+Concerning his μ -AKIS, a farmer directly experiences:

-- the sources regularly used to obtain knowledge and know-how on new methods and innovations; - the type and level of support that is regularly used (e.g. various types of advisors); - public and policy pressure for change; - direct instruments to affect a farmer's behaviour, e.g. subsidies or penalties.
+- the sources regularly used to obtain knowledge and know-how on new methods and innovations; - the type and level of support that is regularly used (e.g. various types of advisors); - public and policy pressure for change; - direct instruments to affect a farmer's behaviour, e.g. subsidies or penalties;

 As a result of all this, a farmer will always face various challenges and may consider change of several farming aspects.
 Reversely, this may also lead to 'lock-in', i.e. that the farmer is not willing or able to change certain aspects.
 As a result, when the farmer visits a demonstration, s/he will not be completely open-minded but will have certain expectations on what s/he may take home from it that might be of use.
-The farmer may already have gathered information on the aspects that are demonstrated and will have certain ideas on the relevance for his/her own situation.
-Certainly, the visiting farmer will have an interest in the topics that are announced (otherwise s/he would not go) but his/her motivation may be rather different from what motivates the organisers of the demonstration.
+The farmer may already have gathered information on the aspects that are demonstrated and will have certain ideas on the relevance for his own situation.
+Certainly, the visiting farmer will have an interest in the topics that are announced (otherwise s/he would not go) but his motivation may be rather different from what motivates the organisers of the demonstration.
 The way a demonstration is organised then becomes crucial to make a connection between the two.

-4.5 INGREDIENTS FOR CHANGE: AWARENESS, ATTITUDE, KNOWLEDGE AND BEHAVIOUR
+2.4 INGREDIENTS FOR CHANGE: AWARENESS, ATTITUDE AND BEHAVIOUR

 A demonstration usually seeks to influence the behaviour of the visiting farmers, notably to adopt the innovations that are demonstrated.
-Changing behaviour, however, does not happen all at once and there are a number of aspects that need to be distinguished to characterise the whole process.
-In the literature, the following four aspects are identified: awareness, attitude, knowledge, and behaviour:4
+For an individual, such a change needs to address the following key aspects: awareness, attitude, motivation, knowledge and behaviour:3

-- Awareness: the farmer realises that something is an issue and/or that a specific innovation is available; - Attitude: the farmer gives meaning to this new thing from the perspective of her/his own situation, e.g. this innovation is evaluated as relevant or not relevant for me; - Motivation: the reasons that motivate a farmer has to attend a demonstration; - Knowledge: the information that is provided at the demonstration and that the farmer processes in terms of what is relevant for her/his own situation; - Behaviour: to change behaviour, a farmer needs awareness, motivation (attitude) and the necessary knowledge concerning an innovation.
+- awareness: the farmer realises that something is an issue and/or that a specific innovation is available; - attitude: the farmer gives meaning to this new thing from the perspective of his own situation, e.g. this innovation is or is not relevant for me; - motivation: the reasons that motivate a farmer has to attend a demonstration.